Quantum classification of the MNIST dataset with Slow Feature Analysis: Construction of the QRAM

 \section{Construction of the QRAM}

 In this section we show how to construct the QRAM oracles needed in QSFA.
 QRAM has been used in quantum algorithmics literature as a generic way of retrieving classical data and build a corresponding quantum state.
 The name QRAM is meant to evoke the way classical RAM address the data in memory using a tree structure.
-Classically, given an address to retrieve in memory, each bit of the address is used to take a binary decision on which path to take on a tree-like circuit, until a leaf - which contains the data - is found.
-Proposals for QRAM have followed this model \cite{giovannetti2008quantum}.

-We will show here that if we have the ability to ask quantum queries in superposition, then all quantum states we need for the procedures in the quantum classifier can be efficiently created.
+A quantum query is defined as: